Skip to main content

 From Russia, there are also UB-bound buses from Ulan Ude, leaving at 07:30 from the old bus station (Старый Автовокзал) via the Altanbulag border crossing.
 This trip usually takes about 12 hours, including customs processing — much faster than the train — and tickets cost RUB1800 one-way.
 Also there are also night buses that leave on Fridays and Sundays at 19:00.
 Any travel agency should be able to book tickets.
 Online booking orders: eticket.transdep.mn

-What Should I Bring With Me?
+What Should I Bring With Me for my adventure, according to this Mongolia travel blog??
 Read More